OctoPrint/plugins.octoprint.org/help/registering/index.md

           alt: alt-text of another screenshot
           caption: caption of another screenshot
         - ...

         featuredimage: url of a featured image for your plugin

         compatibility:
+          # list of compatible versions, for example 1.2.0.
+If left empty no specific version requirement will be assumed
           octoprint:
-          - list of compatible versions
-          - for example
           - 1.2.0

+          # list of compatible operating systems, valid values are linux, windows, macos, leaving empty defaults to all
           os:
-          - list of compatible oerating systems
-          - possible values are linux, windows, macos, leaving empty defaults to all
+          - linux
+          - windows
+          - macos
         ---

         Longer description of your plugin, configuration examples etc. This part will be visible on the page at plugins.octoprint.org/plugin/<your plugin identifier>/

+    ---

+    **Note:** If you used the [OctoPrint cookiecutter template](https://github.com/OctoPrint/cookiecutter-octoprint-plugin) for your plugin as suggested in the [Getting Started guide](http://docs.octoprint.org/en/master/plugins/gettingstarted.html#growing-up-how-to-make-it-distributable), it created a pre-filled file for you under `extras/<your plugin's identifier>.md` you just have to complete.
+Then copy it to `_plugins/<your plugin's identifier>`.

+    ---

     If you are unsure how things should look take a look at the existing plugins.

     You may add screenshots to `assets/img/plugins/<your plugin's identifier>/` (you'll need to create this folder).
-You can then reference them as `/assets/img/plugins/<your plugin's identifier>/your_image.png`.
+You can then reference them as `/assets/img/plugins/<your plugin's identifier>/your_image.png` (the leading `/` here is important!).

+    The image you define as `featuredimage` will be included in the plugin repository's RSS feed and plugins.json file.
+    Future versions of the plugin manager might also display it within OctoPrint.

     **Important**: Make sure `your plugin's identifier` is the same you will register your plugin under with OctoPrint!
-So if you entered `my_awesome_plugin` for `plugin_identifier` in [the Plugin Skeleton](https://github.com/OctoPrint/OctoPrint-PluginSkeleton) make sure to use that exactly like that here too.
+So if you entered `my_awesome_plugin` for `plugin_identifier` in [cookiecutter](https://github.com/OctoPrint/cookiecutter-octoprint-plugin) make sure to use that exactly like that here too.
  5. Ideally, you'll test that your plugin gets listed correctly and the plugin page looks as expected.
 For this you'll need to install [Jekyll](http://jekyllrb.com/), which is what [Github Pages](https://pages.github.com/) and hence